 - “For backcountry skiing, you need to be prepared.
 That means bringing food, water, a sleeping bag or warm coat, and a first aid kit.
 You never know what could happen, especially if you’re far from your car.” – Gary

 Enjoy Winter in the Western White Mountains

 The Western White Mountains is your winter playground.
-Experience a variety of outdoor activities this winter while maintaining social distancing measures.
-Make sure you stop by our local experts’ shops and say thank you for all their great advice!
+Experience a variety of outdoor activities this winter and make sure you stop by our local experts’ shops and say thank you for all their great advice!